godaddy/tartufo/README.md

                                   directory under this one.
 This will help with keeping the results of individual runs of tartufo separated.

-  -of, --output-format TEXT       Specify the format in which the output needs
-                                  to be generated `--output-format json/compact/text`.
-                                  Either `json`, `compact` or `text` can be specified.
-                                  If not provided (default) the output will be generated in `text` format.

   --git-rules-repo TEXT           A file path, or git URL, pointing to a git
                                   repository containing regex rules to be used